-Figure 10-11 Daily Average Available Synchronized Reserve: 2024
+Figure 10-11 Daily Average Available Synchronized Reserve: January through March, 2025

-Table 10-14 provides the average HHI and the percent of intervals during which the maximum market share was above 20 percent for the day-ahead and real-time synchronized reserve markets for 2024.
-In 2024, the MAD real-time and day-ahead synchronized reserve markets were moderately concentrated.
-In 2024, the RTO real-time and day-ahead synchronized reserve markets were unconcentrated.
+Table 10-14 provides the average HHI and the percent of intervals during which the maximum market share was above 20 percent for the day-ahead and real-time synchronized reserve markets for the first three months of 2025.
+In the first three months of 2025, the MAD synchronized reserve market was moderately concentrated in the day ahead and highly concentrated in real time.
+In the first three months of 2025, the RTO synchronized reserve market was unconcentrated in the day ahead and moderately concentrated in real time.

-Table 10-14 Day-ahead and real-time synchronized reserve average HHI: 2024
+Table 10-14 Day-ahead and real-time synchronized reserve average HHI: January through March, 2025